Wanz8/COMP3040/README.md

 Once you've found your favourite theme, review the documentation to see if it meets your needs.
 You can find instructions for installation, configuration, and customization.

 ---

-# Hosting Your Resume on GitHub Pages with the Cayman Theme
+# Hosting Your Resume on GitHub Pages with the Midnight Theme

 This guide will show you how to host your resume on GitHub Pages using the Cayman theme, which is a Jekyll theme created by Jason Long.
 >By the end of this section, you will have:

-> * Host your resume on Github Pages with your favourite theme.(This time I will choose Cayman as an example)
+> * Host your resume on Github Pages with your favourite theme.(This time I will choose Midnight as an example)

 ## Prerequisites